NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-Activity-HDFView-HDF5.md

     <figcaption>NEON airborne observation platform.</figcaption>
 </figure>

 Next, we will explore a hyperspectral dataset, collected by the <a href="http://neoninc.org/science-design/collection-methods/airborne-remote-sensing">NEON Airborne Observation Platform (AOP)</a> and saved in HDF5 format.
-Hyperspectral data are naturally hierarchical as each pixel in the data set contains reflectance values for hundreds of bands collected by the sensor.
+Hyperspectral data are naturally hierarchical, as each pixel in the dataset contains reflectance values for hundreds of bands collected by the sensor.
 The NEON sensor (imaging spectrometer) collected data within 428 bands.

 A few notes about hyperspectral imagery:

 - An imaging spectrometer, which collects hyperspectral imagery, records light energy reflected off objects on the earth's surface.
 - The data are inherently spatial.
 Each "pixel" in the image is located spatially and represents an area of ground on the earth.
-- Similar to an R,G,B camera, an imaging spectrometer records
+- Similar to an R,G,B camera, an imaging spectrometer records [*LEAH - What did you mean to add here?*]
 - Each pixel will contain several hundred bands worth of reflectance data.

 <figure>